-If you have your own business, consider applying for a corporate account that can yield substantial rate savings.
-Some companies may also allow their employees to utilize their corporate rates for personal trips.
+If you have a business, consider applying for a corporate account that can yield substantial rate savings.
+Some companies may allow employees to utilize their corporate rates for personal trips.

 Use Key Websites for Finding Car Rental Deals.

 Online booking sites can be a great way to pinpoint availability and find the best rental company rates quickly.
-AutoSlash has been delivering some of the lowest rates in popular vacation destinations over the last few months.
+AutoSlash has delivered some of the lowest rates in popular vacation destinations over the last few months.